College of Family and Consumer Sciences

 |University of Minnesota, Department of Family Social Science||Professor||16|

 National work with mental health agencies serving immigrant and refugee populations and international work with trauma-afffected populations in post-conflict settings.
+Currently funded by the Robert Wood Johnson Foundation as Co-PI to conduct clinical intervention for stress reduction with African American couples in Georgia.

 Areas of Expertise